Our Master’s in Interdisciplinary Studies Program Gives You More Options!

 - By earning your master’s in interdisciplinary studies degree from a nonprofit university whose online programs ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, you will be set apart from others in your field.

-- Tuition for our master’s in interdisciplinary studies program has not increased in 4 straight years.
+- Tuition for our master’s in interdisciplinary studies program has not increased in 5 years.
 While many other online colleges have raised tuition, Liberty has been able to keep costs low as a nonprofit university.

 - Liberty graduates are sought after by prestigious companies for their integrity, personal discipline, and versatility.

 - Our Master of Arts in Interdisciplinary Studies graduate program can be completed in under 2 years!

 Master’s in Interdisciplinary Studies Program Degree Information

 - Explore the interdisciplinary program’s Areas of Study Guide.